UMAprotocol/UMIPs/UMIPs/umip-newcontract.md

 Anyone deploying a new priceless token contract should take care to parameterize the contract appropriately to avoid the loss of funds for users.
 Additionally, the contract deployer should ensure that there is a network of liquidators and disputers ready to perform the services necessary to keep the contract solvent.
+Anyone planning to use a synthetic token (as a sponsor or tokenholder) should validate that the token is solvent and well-parameterized before using since there are configurations and states that make the proposed contract unsafe.

 If approved, this would be the first contract factory registered with the DVM on mainnet.
 Although extensive security reviews indicate that the factory contract poses no threat to ecosystem security, registration should be provisional and